Maltipoo Breed Information

 The Maltipoo lifespan is between 12 and 15 years.
 The Maltipoo life expectancy can increase to 18+ years if the dog is healthy, well taken care of, and fed high-quality dog food.

 Maltipoos are easy to train.
 They inherit the intelligence of their Poodle parent and the eagerness to please of their Maltese parent.
 They are attentive students and eager learners who can pick up on just about anything when it comes to training.
 They are quick to learn basic commands and tricks and can take on more difficult tasks in obedience, rally, and agility training.
+It is recommended to use positive reinforcement methods when training these adorable dogs.

 Leash training and socializing Maltipoos should go smoothly as they are easy-going and open to making new friends.